Welcome

 London, Redhill (Surrey), Bristol,

-BC, Canada.
+BC, Canada in 1978.
 If anything you see here makes

 sense or revives memories, say "Hi" on spratton@hotmail.com